-Planned vacancies - A planned vacancy is when one district leaves the first vice district governor position vacant and the second district leaves the second vice district governor will come from one of the merging districts and the second vice district governor would come from another district that is involved in the merger.
+Planned vacancies: A planned vacancy is when one district leaves the first vice district governor position vacant and the second district leaves the second vice district governor position vacant in anticipation that the first vice district governor will come from one of the merging district and the second vice district governor would come from another district that is involved in the merger.
 If this agreement can be reached (and please note that this is an informal agreement which can be contested) then it makes the merger easier.
 However, this can be more complicated if more than two districts are merging.

-Holding Elections - Keep in mind that the only time the new district team may be elected is following the board meeting when the proposal was approved and just prior to the International convention when the redistricting takes place.
+Holding Elections: Keep in mind that the only time the new district team may be elected is following the board meeting when the proposal was approved and just prior to the International convention when the redistricting takes place.
 If the redistricting is scheduled to take place more than a year after its approval, the elections will also need to be delayed until that time.

-Election at Multiple District Convention - The delegates from clubs that are in the new sub-districts may gather in a separate meeting room for the purposes of holding an election for district governor as provided for in the International By-laws, Article 1X.
+Election at Multiple District Convention: The delegates from clubs that are in the new sub-districts may gather in a separate meeting room for the purposes of holding an election for district governor as provided for in the International By-Laws, Article 1X.
 When a meeting during the multiple district convention cannot be held, a meeting may also be called for the purpose of an election.